getreu/tp-note/doc/source/tp-note--manpage.md

 The YAML front matter starts at the beginning of the document with '`---`' and ends with '`...`' or '`---`'.
 Note that according to the YAML standard, string-literals are always encoded as JSON strings.
+By convention, a valid note-file has at least one YAML field named '`title:`' (the name of this compulsory field is defined by the '`tmpl_compulsory_field_content`' variable in the configuration file and can be changed there).

 There is no restriction about the markup language used in the note's text body.
 However, the default templates assume that Markdown and the file extension